 48)Digital mixer ideas

 Digital mixers are a great option for churches at the moment as they are crammed with many features, but without taking up more space.
 It is also possible to save your settings for different songs and playlists which is a great bonus.
-Check out my other post about budget Digital Mixers for smaller churches.
+Check out my other post about budget Mixers for smaller sanctuaries.

 Digital snakes are a fairly new technology and are the digital equivalent of an analogue XLR snake cable.
 A traditional snake is usually made up using a multicore cable, XLR plugs at one end to connect to a mixer and XLR sockets at the other end to connect to microphones and instruments.
-A digital snake simply converts the analogue signal at both ends into a digital signal which is transmitted along a cable.
+A digital audio snake simply converts the analogue signal at both ends into a digital signal which is transmitted along a cable.
 The advantage of this is that the cable is much lighter and easier to install than an analogue cable.